 Thirteen years of regulatory oversight?
 From the Detroit News: Numerous violations and longstanding concerns that the Edenville Dam could not withstand a significant flood led the Federal Energy Regulatory Commission to revoke its license for power generation in September 2018. *** “Thirteen years after acquiring the license for the project, the licensee has still…

 FEE: ‘A Litany of Useless Laws Have Been Exposed by the Coronavirus.’
 CEI: Regulation, not offshore outsourcing, is hindering supply of medical equipment.
 BBC: As coronavirus goes up, air pollution goes down.

 Starbucks is trying out a fully ‘compostable’ cup. – Ecowatch.com • European trade unions say E.U.
 Green Deal will cost 11 million jobs. – Euractiv.com • The Empire State building was constructed in 410 days.
 Why can’t we build that fast now?
 Guess. – Medium.com •

 By H. Sterling Burnett You may have heard that the Trump administration is proposing changes in the 50-year-old National Environmental Policy Act (NEPA), which mandates federal regulatory environmental oversight of major infrastructure projects.
 These changes are appropriate and overdue.
 Here’s why.
 NEPA requires federal agencies to assess the environmental effects of their proposed actions before…

 Wild horses and burros range throughout the public grasslands of the United States.
-With few predators, they face starvation or dehydration, as about 90,000 animals attempt to live on dry lands that can sustain fewer than a third of that.
+With few predators, they face starvation or dehydration, as 90,000 animals attempt to live on dry lands that can sustain fewer than a third of that number.